July 16, 1991 — 1:40 pm

 I stopped the car and looked through my binoculars.
 To my amazement, I had discovered a cow Moose.

 I pulled forward until I was even with it and began snapping pictures.
 It was browsing in the bushes along a small puddle about 30 yards south of the road.
-It looked up, walked a short way back into the brush, grazed a bit, looked up, walked in a little further and so on until it was about 100 yards away.
-At which point, I left.
+It looked up, walked a short way back into the brush, grazed a bit, looked up, walked in a little further, and so on until it was about 100 yards away.